 Cannabis Delta 9-THC is constitutionally legal in Florida.
 It was approved by 71% of voters during the November 2016 FL Medical Marijuana Legalization Initiative, also known as Amendment 2.

 Two types of cannabis include hemp and marijuana.
 Hemp has high levels of CBD but low levels of THC, which is the psychoactive ingredient that gets you high.
 Marijuana does have THC but also has CBD, which negates some of the mental effects of THC.
 Marijuana is still considered a dangerous drug under Federal Law and lacks FDA approval for use in almost any situation.

 In 2014 Florida began efforts to make low-THC cannabis available to patients.
 Now THC products are available for people with cancer, epilepsy, chronic seizures, or muscle spasms.
 Cannabis has to be low-THC and high-CBD to be considered legal in Florida.
 People who purchase or use medical marijuana need a medical card from a doctor registered with the state’s Compassionate Use Registry.

-Delta 8 is not legal in all 50 states, and in the states that D8 is legal, it may be illegal under certain circumstances.
-For example, Delta 8-THC oil or tincture might not be legal for minors if the product contains more than 0.8% Delta 8-THC.
+Delta 8 THC is not legal in all 50 states, and in the states where D8 is legal, it may be illegal under certain circumstances.
+For example, Delta 8 THC oil or tincture might not be legal for minors if the product contains more than 0.8% Delta 8 THC.
 It could also be restricted to adults 21 years of age and up.